noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 --------------------------------------------------------------------------------

-More facts about the TOD clocks that are not in the datasheet: (a (*) before a sentence/paragraph indicates parts that still need to be backed up by a test)
+More facts about the TOD clocks that are not in the datasheet:

-- C64 kernal does not initialize or touch them in any way (not really a property of the CIA, but it means they can be tested completely without the kernal interfering)
 - (*) hours register is autofixed if nonsense-values get poked in. writing 0 instead of 12am is possible, though
 - (*) minutes and seconds registers will fix any nonsense values when carry over from next lower register occurs.
 Seems to always inc the next higher register, too.
-- bug/feature: poking 12 pm into hours register turns to 12 am and vice versa. apparently cia constantly monitors writes to hour register and mechanically flips am/pm bit whenever hour value changes to 12, no matter whether value is poked in from outside or is result of carryover from minutes register.
+- writing 12 pm into hour register turns to 12 am and vice versa. apparently cia constantly monitors writes to hour register and mechanically flips am/pm bit whenever hour value changes to 12, no matter whether value is poked in from outside or is result of carryover from minutes register.
+  (->hour-test.prg)
 - (*) Wikipedia says: Due to a bug in many 6526s, the alarm IRQ would not always occur when the seconds component of the alarm time is exactly zero.
 The workaround is to set the alarm's tenths value to 0.1 seconds.
-- reading the clock (hour to tenths) does not start it
+- reading the clock (hour to tenths) does not start it when it is stopped (->powerup.prg)

-- at powerup
+- at powerup (->powerup.prg)
   - the clock is not running
   - the time value read from the latch is 01:00:00.0 (mostly, hour might be $11 ...)
   - the am/pm flag is random
   - the alarm is set to 00:00:00.0 by default, and because of that does not trigger unless the time is forced to 00:00:00.0 too

+Also note that the C64 kernal does not initialize or touch the TOD clock in any way (the BASIC RND function will read it), which means it can be tested without the kernal interfering.

 --------------------------------------------------------------------------------